Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 Nineteenth-Century Hellenism, a romantic fascination for folk tales and legends, and a preference for solitary meditation in evocative surroundings render a distinctive note to Arnold’s poetry.
 “Dover Beach” is his attempt to meditate upon the redemptive elements in the laps of benevolent Nature.
 The description of the moon-blanch’d landscape in the opening lines suggests the stability, balance and serenity that Arnold desired for himself:

 The tide is full, the moon lies fair

 Upon the straits.”

 These lines are, perhaps, the finest expression of that symbolic scene of night which provided the setting and emotional background for Arnold’s elegiac meditation.
 The entire sentence projects a sense of richness (and therefore, security).
-However, a closer look at the following lines reveal a negative withdrawal in the description of the waves:
+However, a closer look at the following lines reveals a negative withdrawal in the description of the waves:

 “Listen!
 You hear the grating roar

 One can almost visualize the movement of the waves to perceive how the waves bring “the eternal note of sadness in.”

 Such association of positive hope and negative dejection runs throughout the poem.
 Each stanza, except the second one, is clearly divided into alternating tones of optimism and pessimism.
 The first part consists of visual imagery which exudes a sense of positivity when suddenly auditory senses are aroused to inoculate the negative strain.
 It was possibly because Arnold felt that the sensation of sight leaves little room for Imagination and therefore, ironically, conceals the truth about the real spiritual order of things.
 This view, much in line with Plato’s philosophy, was shared by eminent Romantic poets like Keats, Shelley and Wordsworth.